Givhans Ferry Hero Image

 PARK NEWS

-Edisto River Adventures is the only tubing company to offer a full service tubing operation on the Edisto River.
-Pay one price and get a commercial grade durable tube, shuttle and all the fun at their riverfront outpost.
-Edisto River Adventures operates out of Riverfront Hall at the park on weekends from Memorial Day through September 12.
+Edisto River Adventures is the only tubing company to offer a full-service tubing operation on the Edisto River.
+Pay one price and get a commercial-grade durable tube, shuttle, and all the fun at their riverfront outpost.
+Edisto River Adventures operates out of Riverfront Hall at Givhans Ferry State Park from May to September.
 Make reservations and plan your trip at EdistoRiverAdventures.com.

 Clock Logo